CUPUM/GAN4creativity/README.md

 # GAN4creativity
-Open source systematic literature review
+*An open source systematic literature review of GAN in Art, Design and Architecture*